KittyGiraudel/sass-guidelines/index.md

 On top of that, I cannot stress enough the need of folders, even on small scale projects.
 At home, you don’t drop every sheet of paper into the same box.
 You use have folders; one for the house/flat, one for the bank, one for bills, and so on.

-There is no reason to do otherwise when structuring your CSS project.
-Split the codebase into meaningful separated folders so it's getting easier to find stuff later when you have to come back to the code.
+There is no reason to do otherwise when structuring a CSS project.
+Split the codebase into meaningful separated folders so it is easy to find stuff later when you have to come back at the code.

+There are a lot of popular architectures for CSS projects: [OOCSS](http://oocss.org/), [SMACSS](https://smacss.com/), [Bootstrap][bootstrap]-like, [Foundation](http://foundation.zurb.com/)-like...
+As far as I am concerned, all of them are too complicated for me.
+I like to keep things simple.
+To keep them obvious.

-I usually go with what I call the *7-1*: 7 folders, 1 file.
-Basically, you have all your partials stuffed into a collection of folders, and a single file at root level (usually named `main.scss`) that imports them all to be compiled into a CSS stylesheet.
+I usually go with what I call the *7-1 pattern*: 7 folders, 1 file.
+Basically, you have all your partials stuffed into a 7 different folders, and a single file at root level (usually named `main.scss`) that imports them all to be compiled into a CSS stylesheet.

 * `base/`
 * `components/`